STATEMaryland

 Find out how much assistance your family may receive in maryland, based on your income.

-The benefits listed below are estimates of what a single-parent family of two with no income can expect to receive in maryland, including Medicaid.
+The benefits listed below are estimates of what a single-parent family of two with no income per month can expect to receive in maryland, including Medicaid.

 Summer EBT/SUN Bucks is only available during the summer months of June, July, and August.